Q&A for the Cyprus Investor Compensation Fund (ICF)Salvus Team

 D. Extraordinary contribution covers material excessive claims.
-As per the Directive DI87-07, the ICF members must keep an independently audited and client-segregated minimum cash bufferof 3‰ of their clients’ eligible funds and financial instruments as at the previous year.
+As per the Directive DI87-07, the ICF members must keep an independently audited and client-segregated minimum cash bufferof 3‰ of their clients’ eligible funds and financial instruments as of the previous year.

-Additionally, the members of the ICF are obliged to submit the confirmation Form 87-07-05 signed by the Board of Directions and the internal auditor, that attests to the fulfilment of the obligation, within 15th – 20th of May each year.
+Additionally, the members of the ICF are obliged to submit the confirmation Form 87-07-05 signed by the Board of Directions and the internal auditor, which attests to the fulfilment of the obligation, within 15th – 20th of May each year.

 Find here the CIFs Regulatory Reporting Obligations Calendar, 2021.

-* It is worth mentioning that members of the ICF that DO not hold Client funds or client’s financial instruments are only exempted from the annual and the extraordinary contributions.
+* It is worth mentioning that members of the ICF that do NOT hold Client funds or client’s financial instruments are only exempted from the annual and the extraordinary contributions.